Sumanx16/Sign-Up-Page/README.md

-# Sign-In Page | Front-End Project 🚀
+# Sign-Up Page | Front-End Project 🚀
 ## 📌 Overview
-This is a beautifully designed Sign-In Page built using HTML, CSS, and JavaScript.
+This is a beautifully designed Sign-Up Page built using HTML, CSS, and JavaScript.
 The page provides a clean, responsive, and user-friendly interface for authentication.

 ## ✨ Features
 ✅ Responsive Design (Works on all devices) 📱💻